bbauska/trump-stupidest-statements/README.md

     Making mice transgenic is a revolutionary process by which scientists add human cells to mice to enable them to more accurately study the effect of disease on human tissues.</li>
   <li><a href="https://www.indy100.com/politics/trump/donald-trump-spain-bric-nation-2670974952">
-    Spain is reportedly a ‘BRICS’ country</a>In his first major blunder since becoming president for the second time, Trump claimed that Spain is a ‘BRICS’ country during a press conference, where he was asked about defence spending in the country.<br>
+    Spain is reportedly a ‘BRICS’ country</a>.<br>
+	In his first major blunder since becoming president for the second time, Trump claimed that Spain is a ‘BRICS’ country during a press conference, where he was asked about defence spending in the country.<br>
     He claimed: “They’re a BRICS nation, Spain.
 Do you know what a BRICS nation is?
 You’ll